dgfitch/ld17/README.markdown

 20100425 02:09:37 - You can now stun and kill crawling enemies for points.
 ALLLlllright.
 Also you can die and there's a game over screen!
 SWEET

+20100425 02:24:35 - Man, there's a lot to do tomorrow.
+Going to have to prioritize!

 ## TODO

 Lock cursor to window?
+Fullscreen?

 Enemies:
   "Turrets"
   Flyers?
 Shaking mouse fast recharges flashlight?
-Scrollable tilemap
-Tutorial text and UI messages
+Tutorial text and UI messages from the helicopter escort How to make it obvious the messages are coming from the helicopter?
+  "Run with WASD or the arrow keys"
-  "Stay in the light to survive!"
+  "Stay in the light to survive"
   "Click to turn your flashlight on and off"
   "Shine your light at the Doubts to stun them"
-  "Flash your light twice, and your helicopter escort will drop a flare there" "Shake your flashlight to charge it faster" Tree/object/enemy shadows heli light for first level or so make enemies slightly more confused when flashlight is off?
+  "Flash your light at a spot twice, and I'll drop a flare there" "Shake your flashlight to charge it faster"
-Possibly make heli shadow visible, with spinning neat blade alpha?
-Better player asset + possibly some animation, even though player is not usually visible Better crawler asset + animation
-Crosshair/indicator for mouse cursor when flashlight is off UI layer: Level #
 Sounds
   Player hit
   Enemy stunned